 In addition to CARSS, the District developed a long-range financial forecasting model.
 This model can determine the optimal capital funding mix, within certain financial constraints, including debt capacity, pay-as-you-go (paygo) or cash funding, as well as federal or other grant funding.
 The model determines the amount of available funding for the 6-year Capital Improvements Plan (CIP) and helps to determine which capital projects the District cannot afford during that timeframe.
-In addition to analyzing available traditional methods of funding, capital projects were also analyzed to determine where the private sector may assist in addressing future infrastructure challenges through non-traditional funding, such as public-private partnerships.
+In addition to analyzing traditional methods of funding, capital projects were also analyzed to determine where the private sector may assist in addressing future infrastructure challenges through non-traditional funding, such as public-private partnerships.

-The District can fund roughly \$10.51 billion of its highest-priority capital needs in its FY 2024-2029 CIP.
-However, the CARSS analysis identified approximately \$3.57 billion of unmet capital needs during that same period, which is slightly higher than reported in the 2022 report.
-The \$3.57 billion equates to approximately \$595 million per year on average, or roughly 5.6% of the District's FY 2024 Local Fund revenues.
+The District can fund roughly \$12.04 billion of its highest-priority capital needs in its FY 2025-2030 CIP.
+However, the CARSS analysis identified approximately \$2.99 billion of unmet capital needs during that same period, which is lower than outlined in the 2023 report.
+The \$2.99 billion equates to approximately \$498 million per year on average, or roughly 4.3% of the District's FY 2025 Local Fund revenues.

-Over the last several years, the District has made significant progress in addressing its unmet capital needs and deferred maintenance for several reasons, key amongst them is the District's rapid recovery from the economic contraction caused by the Covid-19 pandemic.
+Over the last several years, the District has made significant progress in addressing its unmet capital needs and deferred maintenance for several reasons, including increased capital budgets that focus on unfunded needs, as well as the District's recovery from the economic contraction caused by the Covid-19 pandemic.
 Additionally, the District received significant funding from federal COVID relief programs, a large portion of which has and will be used to fund capital projects.
+As an example, among the capital needs that were addressed in the last budget cycle, the District's new Correctional Facility received full funding after the project scope was adjusted and an additional \$463 million was granted.
+Another large decrease of \$219 million of unmet needs was realized in the horizontal infrastructure category for roads and bridges.
+The category includes two fully funded bridge rehabilitation projects, namely the Theodore Roosevelt Bridge (\$151 million) and Benning Road (\$110 million).